fbreve/videogame/README.md

-# videogame
-From Pixels to Titles: Video Game Identification by Screenshots using Convolutional Neural Networks
+# From Pixels to Titles: Video Game Identification by Screenshots using Convolutional Neural Networks

 This repository has the code used to produce the results in the above-mentioned paper.